Trivadis/pgoperate/README.md

 If you want to create bundle in some other location, then provide target folder as first argument.

+## install_pgoperate.sh
+---

+Script to install pgOperate on the host.

+Copy files from **bundle** folder to some location and execute **install_pgoperate.sh** to install pgOperate.

+## root.sh
+---

+Script to execute root actions.
+It can be executed only one time after pgOperate installation.

+It will add `01_postgres` file into `/etc/sudoers.d` to allow `postgres` user to `start/stop/status/reload` the `postgresql-<alias>` service with sudo privileges.

 ## pgoperate
 ---